yy0931/sqlite3-editor/README.md

 ```

 ## sqlite3-editor.nativeTableSelector
 The drop-down in the top left corner, used to select a table, has performance problems when the number of tables is large (> 1000).
-To address this issue, this extension displays a notification to recommend enabling this configuration for handling large numbers of tables.
+To address this issue, this extension displays a notification to recommend enabling this configuration when a large database is opened.

-When this configuration set to true, mouse clicks on a table name in the top left corner will open a VSCode's quick pick widget instead of the drop-down menu.
+When this configuration set to true, mouse clicks on a table name in the top left corner will open a [VSCode's quick pick](https://code.visualstudio.com/api/ux-guidelines/quick-picks) widget instead of the drop-down menu.
 This configuration provides faster rendering, but it may be less intuitive to use.

 # Monitoring and Reporting
 ## Error Reporting